 A popular road lobby argument used to disarm freeway critics is that even if we encourage public transport for passengers, we will still need to build freeways for freight transport.
 This is just another fallacy, which was developed after commuter freeways first became unfashionable in the 1970s.

 The 1969 Melbourne Transportation Plan treated freight as an afterthought, but in the 1980s the road lobby found it could persuade the supposedly anti-freeway Cain Government to build freeways by claiming they would carry freight and so support Labor’s economic strategy.
-The argument was resuscitated in a big way in the 1990s to fit the Kennett Government’s pro-business agenda, and continued under the Bracks, Brumby and Baillieu Governments.
+The argument was resuscitated in a big way in the 1990s to fit the Kennett Government’s pro-business agenda, and has continued under governments of all political stripes ever since.

 Kennett’s freeway planning document Linking Melbourne devoted 25 of its 71 pages to freight, in contrast to the 1969 report, which gave freight just 18 pages out of 383.
 But the fallacy reached its apotheosis in Bracks’ Melbourne 2030 strategy.
 Though it reproduced all the freeway plans from Kennett’s Linking Melbourne strategy and more, this went largely unnoticed at the time, because the freeways didn’t appear at all under ‘Transport’ but were included under ‘The Economy’ instead!